Lectio: Palm Sunday

 Luke concludes this episode with an interesting footnote: Pilate’s gesture begins a new friendship between him and Herod.
 The circumstances speak clearly as to the purity of the motivation of this friendship.

-What is the substance of the interrogation of the governor?
-Not much, according to the few phrases that Luke reports (v.
-3).
-And yet, Jesus replied positively to Pilate, declaring himself “king of the Jews”!
+What is the substance of the governor’s interrogation?
+Not much, according to the few phrases that Luke reports (v.3).
+And yet, Jesus replied positively to Pilate, declaring Himself “king of the Jews”!
 At this point, it is clear that Pilate does not consider Jesus a dangerous man on the political level, nor for public order, perhaps because the tone of Jesus’ declaration left no doubt on these scores.

 Barabbas, a real delinquent and political agitator, thus becomes the first person saved (at least at that moment) by the sacrifice of Jesus.

-Simon of Cyrene is “seized”, but Luke does not say that he was reluctant to help the Lord (cfr Mk 15:20-21).
+Simon of Cyrene is “seized”, but Luke does not say that he was reluctant to help the Lord (cf. Mk 15:20-21).

-To emphasise this strong orientation of Jesus, Luke omits the anguished cry reported by the other Synoptic Gospels: “My God, my God, why have you abandoned me?”
+To emphasize this strong orientation of Jesus, Luke omits the anguished cry reported by the other synoptic Gospels: “My God, My God, why have You abandoned Me?”

 ”Today” (v.
 43): the thief had spoken in the future, but Jesus replies using a verb in the present: the salvation He gives is immediate, the “final days” begin with this saving event.

-”You will be with me” (v.
-43): this expression indicates the full communion in force between God and those he welcomes to himself in eternity (cfr 1Thes 4:17).
-According to some apocryphal writings of the late Judaic period, the Messiah himself had “to open the gates of paradise”.
+”You will be with Me” (v.
+43): this expression indicates the full communion in force between God and those He welcomes to Himself in eternity (cf. 1Thess 4:17).
+According to some apocryphal writings of the late Judaic period, the Messiah Himself had “to open the gates of paradise”.

-Having come to the end of his human life, Jesus, makes a supreme act of trust in the Father, for whose will He had suffered so much.
-In these words we can glimpse a hint at the resurrection: the Father will hand him back this life that Jesus now entrusts to him (cfr Ps 16:10; Acts 2:27; 13:35).
+Having come to the end of His human life, Jesus makes a supreme act of trust in the Father, for whose will He had suffered so much.
+In these words we can glimpse a hint at the resurrection: the Father will hand Him back this life that Jesus now entrusts to Him (cf. Ps 16:10; Acts 2:27, 13:35).

 23:47-48: When the centurion saw what had happened, he glorified God: “This was a great and good man”.
-So too the crowds.. went home beating their breasts: the saving efficacy of the sacrifice of Jesus acts almost immediately simply on the evidence of what had happened: pagans (such as the centurion who commanded the platoon in charge of the execution) the Jews (the people) begin to change.
+So too the crowds… went home beating their breasts: the saving efficacy of the sacrifice of Jesus acts almost immediately, simply on the evidence of what had happened: pagans (such as the centurion who commanded the platoon in charge of the execution), and the Jews (the people), begin to change.
 The centurion “glorifies God” and seems to be just a step from becoming a Christian believer.
 The Jewish people, perhaps without being aware, go back using gestures of repentance as Jesus had asked of the women of Jerusalem (v.
 38).

 Similarly, the women disciples do not take part in any way in the work done by Joseph of Arimathea for the burial of Jesus: they just watch (v.
 55).

-23:56: On the Sabbath they observed the day of rest, according to the commandment: as the Creator rested on the seventh day of creation, thus consecrating the Sabbath (Gn 2,2-3), so now the Lord observes the Sabbath in the tomb.
+23:56: On the Sabbath they observed the day of rest, according to the commandment: as the Creator rested on the seventh day of creation, thus consecrating the Sabbath (Gen 2:2-3), so now the Lord observes the Sabbath in the tomb.

-The Gospel of this “Passion Sunday” concludes here, leaving out the story of the discovery of the empty tomb (24,1-12) and allowing us to savour the bitter sweet sacrifice of the lamb of God, we are left in a sad and suspended state where we remain immersed, even though we know the final result of the Gospel story.
-This terrible death of the young Rabbi of Nazareth does not lose its significance in his resurrection, but acquires an entirely new and unexpected value, which does not take away anything from the dimension of having been killed in sacrifice freely accepted because of the “excessively” high respect for our human powers of understanding: it is pure mystery.
+The Gospel of this “Passion Sunday” concludes here, leaving out the story of the discovery of the empty tomb (24:1-12) and allowing us to savor the bitter sweet sacrifice of the lamb of God, we are left in a sad and suspended state where we remain immersed, even though we know the final result of the Gospel story.
+This terrible death of the young Rabbi of Nazareth does not lose its significance in His resurrection, but acquires an entirely new and unexpected value, which does not take away anything from the dimension of having been killed in sacrifice freely accepted, because of the “excessively” high respect for our human powers of understanding: it is pure mystery.